View Other Content

 1972 - We also beat United in the top-flight at home with Peter Cormack, Alec Lindsay and John Toshack grabbing our goals as we won 3-2, despite Tommy Smith missing a penalty.
 John Tudor bagged one of his five goals against the reds, with Malcolm MacDonald striking one of his seven past us.

 1997 – Midfielder Ovie Ejaria was born in Southwark in south London.
-He has so far made eight senior appearances, and is spending this season on loan at Rangers under Steven Gerrard.
+He has so far made eight senior appearances, spending this season on loan at Reading, after being with Rangers under Steven Gerrard for the previous campaign.

 1968 – Chief Scout Barry Hunter was born in Coleraine, Northern Ireland.
 He played as a defender for Wrexham and Reading, before moving into coaching and then scouting for Blackburn Rovers, Norwich City and most recently Manchester City, joining the reds in June 2012.

 1948 - Former reds goalkeeping coach Joe Corrigan was born in Manchester.
 He made nearly 600 appearances for Manchester City, as well as winning nine England caps.
 He spent ten years on our backroom staff before moving on after the arrival of Rafael Benítez.

 1998 - Steve Finnan joined Kevin Keegan’s Fulham from Notts County for £600,000.
 He went on to play 209 times for the Cottagers, netting seven times and winning First and Second Division League titles, to add to the Third Division he had won with County.